 A: We’re extremely flexible with rescheduling or postponing sessions.

 If you can’t make a class or lesson at the scheduled time, please let us know as soon as possible and we will do our best to fit you in at another date.

 If you have to drop out of a course because you are injured, sick, or life just gets in the way, don’t panic: our standard class, lesson and visit passes will not expire.
 Just let us know when you’re ready to come back and we will book you back in so you can resume your training.

 If you’re on a timed pass and you would like to put it on hold, please let us know.

 A: We’re a private company who run a fencing venue.
 We’re not a club or non-profit.

 Q: How do I fence at Sydney Sabre?

-A: Simply pay the casual session fee of $30 and you are ready to go.
-If you need equipment, we have gear hire available, included in the session fee, or you may purchase your own set from our retail store.
-You may also buy a 10 session pass, an unlimited monthly pass or an unlimited annual pass.
+A: Simply pay the casual session fee of $35 and you are ready to go.
+If you need equipment, we have gear available, included in the session fee.
+You can also buy a 10 session pass, an unlimited monthly pass or an unlimited annual pass.

 Q: Is Sydney Sabre associated with a fencing club or affiliated with the NSW Fencing Association (NSWFA)?